gazebosim/gz-gui/examples/standalone/marker/README.md

     ./marker

-The terminal will output messages indicating visualization changes that will occur in Ignition GUI's render window.
+The terminal will output messages indicating visualization changes that will occur in Gazebo GUI's render window.